Transfer Students

 Course Enrollment Appointment

 Transfer students will be placed into core courses based on the student’s previous academic history.
 Students may be asked to complete a Mathematics exam and/or World Language exam (if applicable) in order to verify placement.
 After placement into core courses, students transferring into grades 10, 11 and 12 will typically have one or two open periods in which they may take an elective course.
-To assist with the course enrollment process, transfer students will have an enrollment appointment with a counselor to help select these courses.
-Students can view the Stevenson Coursebook online to review their interest prior to the enrollment meeting.
-If there are questions about the placement results, please contact the director of the specific academic division.

 Registration Instructions